Home

 Austinite Vs Gaspeite Fracture

 Fracture is an important parameter when you compare Austinite and Gaspeite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Austinite Vs Gaspeite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Austinite is Brittle, Brittle, Uneven and Uneven.
+Fracture observed in Austinite is Uneven.
 Gaspeite fracture is Uneven.

 Austinite Vs Gaspeite Luster